TEFL Toulouse FAQ

 11Should I get my TEFL certification online?

 Needless to say most employers will not take on anyone who just has an online qualification.
 They need to know that you can stand up and teach a class, and have done this repeatedly and had indepth feedback about your teaching style.
+They’ll need to see your lesson plans.

 12Do I need to speak French to do the TEFL Toulouse course?